cryptomegabyte/ali-kayani-opensource/python/articles/packaging/README.md

 )
 ```

 `install_requires` is a list of packages.
-Once done issuing the command `python setup.py develop` will show you the packages tha re being installed.
+Once done issuing the command `python setup.py develop` will show you the packages that are being installed.
+Please note that adding packages like this assumes that the external package has been published on `pypi`.

-## Publishing

-We have an amazing app, it needs to be published so it can be consumed by our users.
-There are private and public respositories that enable you to store your code.
-[Pypi](https://pypi.org/) is a public repository of packages where you can store python packages.

-In my professional experience, I usually will use a CI/CD tool such as github actions to build and deploy my package to a specific location.

-`python setup.py sdist` will create a `dist/` which contains a tar file, this tar file can then be uploaded to a package repository.

 `setup.py` can also be modified to download packages from other sources.
 Here is how you would do that.